tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Let's run `manage.py runserver` to make sure that django is working OK.
 We should see the typical `Welcome to django!` page.

-Let's commit and call the commitment "hide django's secret key".
+Let's commit and call the commitment `"hide django's secret key"`.

 There you have it.
 Your django's secret key is indeed secret now, and not out for the world to see when, for instance, you decide to upload your code to github :)